 Parking: Parking is limited.
 Shuttle services may be required.
 Town residents are required to have a current town facilities sticker to park at CSC.
 Vehicles may be parked only in marked spaces at CSC or they will be ticketed/towed.
 Out of town guest parking will require special consideration.

 Services.
-CSC will provide heat, electrical power, water and normal pre- and post-event cleaning of Founders’ Hall.
+CSC will provide heat, electrical power, water, and normal pre- and post-event cleaning of Founders’ Hall.

 Compliance: User and User’s guests must comply with this Agreement and all applicable state and town by-laws and regulations and with posted rules and regulations concerning use of the Rental Premises.